STAMP-project/botsing-gradle-plugin/README.md

-# Gradle plugin for Evocrash
+# Gradle plugin for Botsing

 ## Build the plugin